+1 (888) 504-4424

 Search hundreds of extracurricular clubs, internships, and research opportunities through Crimson’s online database.

-This six-week paid internship is for graduating high school students interested in careers in the geosciences field.
+This six-week paid summer internship is for graduating high school students interested in careers in the geosciences field.
 Through hands-on activities, field trips, and lectures, students learn life skills that will prepare them for college and strengthen their academic skills.

 Forage offers virtual internships designed to help you discover where a career might take you.
 Their virtual work experience program connects students to companies, replicating what work would look like at these companies.
 Over 5-6 hours, students learn about the skills and tools needed during a typical company workday.
 This program is free, open-access, and self-paced.

-This student-led 501(c)(3) nonprofit provides a database of opportunities to high school students, including internships, volunteering, scholarships, and competitions.
+This student-led 501(c)(3) nonprofit provides a database of opportunities to high school students, including summer internships, volunteering, scholarships, and competitions.
 Students can sign up for easy access to these resources.

 The Department of Education (ED) offers internships for students interested in a career in government and federal education, policy, and administration.
 Check their website for current internship opportunities in the following areas: